AlanReviews/alan-reviews-updates/content/pages/faq.md

 If you break the rules, you will be warned.
 Then, muted, or hidden for repeated offences.
 I will not do hidden user appeals.

 # I have a video suggestion or request
-FOR REQUESTS ONLY: **First**, check if I already added your video request to my [Review and Requests List.](https://docs.google.com/spreadsheets/d/e/2PACX-1vSWIyo2ktAkKEQqLVwAdy3DvQLO9YzbPntU65-13nfNvZa-d5ohtd5lHEiijEz_erW8qeKwlS7wuoYW/pubhtml) If your request is not there, feel free to let me know in a YouTube comment or in my Discord server.
+FOR REVIEW AND IDEA REQUESTS ONLY: **First**, check if I already added your video request to my [Review and Requests List.](https://docs.google.com/spreadsheets/d/e/2PACX-1vSWIyo2ktAkKEQqLVwAdy3DvQLO9YzbPntU65-13nfNvZa-d5ohtd5lHEiijEz_erW8qeKwlS7wuoYW/pubhtml) If your request is not there, feel free to let me know in a YouTube comment or in my Discord server.

 Feel free to post your improvement suggestions or video requests in the comments.
 In addition, post your suggestions in my suggestions channel on my [Discord server](https://discord.gg/K9BdChUCMN).